10 Great Ways to Volunteer Around the Philippines

 (SPOT.ph) In recent years, there has been much concern about whether short-term volunteering is actually beneficial.
 Studies are now showing that when vulnerable populations, such as children or people with disabilities, are involved, short-term volunteer work may cause more harm than good.
 So does that mean we should give up serving our communities altogether?
 Certainly not.

 You might ask: Where can you volunteer?
-There are different organizations in the Philippines where you and your friends can spend your free time in a meaningful way.
+There are different civic groups and organizations in the Philippines where you and your friends can spend your free time in a meaningful way.

 Filipinos who are motivated to improve the quality of our nation’s life, education, environment, et cetera should feel empowered to do so.
 Now more than ever, there are tons of socially-conscious organizations who are working to better serve our people, animals, and natural resources.